 This tutorial assumes that a suitable microcomputer and printer are available and the user knows how to operate them.
 Microcomputer hardware requirements were explained above.
 If you are not familiar with the operation of your microcomputer and operating system, refer to its DOS manual.
-I. Make backup copies of diskettes.
+I. Make backup copy of diskette.

-You should have received a program diskette and at least one data diskette.
-Make copies of these diskettes, put the original diskettes in a safe place, and use the copies.
+You should have received a program diskette that also has sample data on it.
+Make a copy of this diskette, put the original diskette in a safe place, and use the copy.
 Use the DOS "copy" command.
 For example, on a computer with two floppy disk drives, after booting the computer, place the diskette to be copied in Drive A and a blank formatted diskette in Drive B and type:

-copy a:. b:
+copy a:. b: ← (return key)